djarrard-zz/ArcGIS-Cross-Table-Tools/README.md

 If there are bugs/issues with the tool that prevent usage or create incorrect results, please let me know by submitting an issue.
 I am also open to expanding the toolbox to include other use cases that require cross-table examination in a similar fashion.
 Please feel free to submit enhancement requests along those lines.

+## Contributing

+I follow the Esri Github guidelines for contributing.
+Please see [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing

 Licensed under the Apache License, Version 2.0 (the "License");